 This has been produced by Easy-Read-Online Limited based on “Advice on the coronavirus for places of education‘ from Public Health England.

-How are charities and other organisations helping to deal with covid-19?
+How are charities and other organisations helping us during the Covid-19 Pandemic?

 - Bedfordshire Wellbeing Service is still offering support, including CBT and counselling via Webex or telephone as usual.
 Anyone can self-refer via the website: www.bedfordshirewellbeingservice.nhs.uk